m-architek/d2s-file-generator/README.md

 - mode
   - SC for softcore, HC for hardcore
 - level
-  - value from 1 to 99, note completed difficulty constraints
+  - value from 1 to 99, note completed difficulty constraints below
 - completed difficulty
   - name of difficulty that character completed: NORMAL, NIGHTMARE or HELL, or NONE if character should be created at the start of the game
-  - there is minimal level constraint to finish each difficulty (due to "Rite of Passage" quests requirements)
+  - there is minimal level constraint to finish each difficulty (due to "Rite of Passage" quest requirements)
     - Normal - level 20
     - Nightmare - level 40
     - Hell - level 60